Shutout

-In team sports, a shutout (US) or clean sheet (UK) is a game in which one team prevents the other from scoring any points.
+In team sports, a shutout (U.S.) or clean sheet (UK) is a game in which the losing team fails to score.
 While possible in most major sports, they are highly improbable in some sports, such as basketball.
 Shutouts are usually seen as a result of effective defensive play even though a weak opposing offense may be as much to blame.
 Some sports credit individual players, particularly goalkeepers and starting pitchers, with shutouts and keep track of them as statistics; others do not.

 American football

-A shutout in American football is uncommon but not exceptionally rare.
+Shutouts in American football are uncommon.
 Keeping an opponent scoreless in American football requires a team's defense to be able to consistently shut down both pass and run offenses over the course of a game.
 The difficulty of completing a shutout is compounded by the many ways a team can score in the game.
 For example, teams can attempt field goals, which have a high rate of success.
-The range of NFL caliber kickers makes it possible for a team with a weak offense to get close enough (within 50 yards) to the goalposts and kick a field goal.
-Of 2,544 regular season NFL games from 2000–2009, 89 (3.5%) were shutouts.
+The range of NFL caliber kickers makes it possible for a team with a weak offense to get close enough to the goalposts (within "field goal range") to kick a field goal.
+Of 2,544 regular season NFL games from 2000 to 2009, 89 (3.5%) were shutouts.

 There are at least five instances in American football in which a team had been shut out throughout an entire season, and four in which a team has shut out all of their opponents in the season (the longest of these being the ten-game perfect season in which the 1933 Providence Huskies did not concede a single point).

+In college football, the Tennessee Volunteers hold the record for most consecutive shutout wins with 17.
+The streak started against Tennessee-Chattanooga on November 30, 1938 and ended with a 27–12 loss against Alabama on October 19, 1940.

-The achievement of a shutout is much more difficult in Canadian football, where scoring and offensive movement is generally more frequent and a single point can be scored simply by punting the ball from any point on the field into the end zone.
+The achievement of a shutout is much more difficult in Canadian football, where scoring and offensive movement is generally more frequent and a single point can be scored by kicking the ball into the end zone such that the other team does not, or cannot, return it or kick it out of the end zone.